mhkeller/npm-things/docs/3-error-messages.md

 }
 ```

 This function is designed to throw an error if the sum of the two numbers is less than 10.
-You might have noticed that we passed it `1` and `2` so that would trigger the error conditions.
+You might have noticed that in one of the instances where we called that function, we passed it `1` and `2`, which would trigger the error condition.
 If you didn't notice that, or more realistically, it's not immediately obvious who passed this function bad arguments, go to the next line of the stack trace.

-The next line tells us to look at line 18 of index.js.
-This is where we're calling `sumNumbers` and giving it bad info.
+The next line tells us to look at line 13 of index.js.
 This line is really useful since we're calling `sumNumbers` twice and we want to know which one is causing us so much difficulty in our lives.

-Looking at line 18, you could log those arguments and see what they look like and hopefully find the error.
+To double check, you could put `console.log(x, y)` on line 12 and see what those variables are as they're getting passed into `sumNumbers`.

 **Main takeaway:** In looking at stack traces, there will be some files you don't recognize at all and a lot of nonsense.
 Look for files whose names look familiar to you and start inspecting who is calling those functions and what they're being passed.